ekoeppen/janus/docs/janus.ft.md

     defer t,enter
     defer t,exit

+Compile the action for starting a code word, this is only used for ITC threading:

+    defer t,docode

 Compile the actions for entering and exiting an interrupt handler (e.g. saving and restoring CPU state: